 I. Criteria for submission

 A. Articles submitted to MERIA Journal for consideration should be original contributions and should not be under consideration by any other publication at the same time.
 If another version of the article is under consideration by another publication, or has been, or will be published elsewhere, authors should clearly indicate this at the time of submission.
-Manuscripts should be submitted electronically (via e-mail or computer disk).
-Articles should be submitted to email@example.com.
+Manuscripts should be submitted via e-mail to firstname.lastname@example.org.

 B. Articles of 3,000 to 6,000 words will be considered.
 Please do not send articles of more than 6,000 words.

 C. The article should begin with an italicized abstract of up to 100 words, which should describe the main arguments and conclusions of the article.

 D. Tables should be kept to a minimum and contain only essential data.
 Each figure and table must be given an Arabic numeral, followed by a heading, and be referred to in the text.

 E. Authors should include a two line bio at the end of the article.